Refusal to Submit to BAC Testing

 You have 30 days after receiving notice of the suspension to request a hearing.
 At the hearing, your attorney can question whether police had sufficient reason to pull you over, and reasonable grounds to believe you were intoxicated.
 Additionally, your attorney can challenge whether the police properly gave you your O'Connell warnings, which are warnings of the consequences of refusing a DUI test.

 If the encounter failed to meet any of these criteria, your Philadelphia DUI lawyer can get the suspension overturned.

 Fighting for Your Rights in Philadelphia DUI Cases

-Whether you submitted to a BAC test or refused, a Philadelphia DUI lawyer from Alva & Shuttleworth, LLC can help you avoid the severe consequences that come from a drunk driving conviction.
+Whether you submitted to a BAC test or refused, a Philadelphia DUI lawyer from Alva Foster & Moscow, LLC can help you avoid the severe consequences that come from a drunk driving conviction.
 Our lawyers can call the prosecutor's and police's claims to question whatever your circumstances.
 Call us today at (215) 665-1695 to schedule a consultation to talk to our attorneys about your DUI matters.